Geo-AID Logo

 • angle(k: Line, l: Line)

-Return type: Scalar (angle)
+Return type: Number (angle)

 Returns: measurement of the angle between k and l.
 Which angle, depends on the order of the lines.
 For predictable outcome, the point versions are strongly recommended.